MLB, union meet for 1 1/2 hours, discuss next step in talks

 Union general counsel Ian Penny and MLB Executive Vice President Morgan Sword also participated in the session.

-The players’ association executive board was to hold a conference call later Thursday.
-The sides then may decide the next step in the drawn-out negotiations.
+The players’ association executive board held a conference call later Thursday.
+There was no known decision on the timing of the next negotiating session.

 Baseball’s ninth work stoppage was in its 92nd day Thursday and is the sport’s first labor conflict to cause games to be canceled since the 1994-95 strike wiped out the World Series for the first time in 90 years.